Damirbek45/pyASCI/README.md

 - **OpenCV** for image and video processing
 - **NumPy** for numerical operations (better optimization)

-The application allows to adjust the font size,select a CPU usage (High, Normal, or Low) for video processing, switch between English/Russian languages and dark/light theme selection.
+The application allows to adjust the font size,select a CPU usage (High, Normal, or Low) for video processing, select render options(in realtime or pre-render it) switch between English/Russian languages and dark/light theme selection.

 ### Current Features